Prison Rape Elimination Act (PREA)

 What about juveniles who either manipulate the system using PREA or make false allegations against staff?

+What about juveniles who either manipulate the system using PREA or make false allegations against staff?
 What is the Alabama Department of Youth Services PREA Policy?

-In compliance with Sections 115.311 and 115.322 of the Prison Rape Elimination Act (PREA) Standards, the Alabama Department of Youth Services (ADYS) has established a zero tolerance for incidents of juvenile sexual assault, rape or sexual harassment in any ADYS facility.
-The ADYS has implemented policies and procedures to ensure that the PREA Standards are upheld in all ADYS and private contract service provider facilities.
-All allegations of sexual assault/harassment that meet the definitions of PREA are referred for investigations.
-These rules and procedures can be found by Click Here.
+In compliance with Sections 115.311 and 115.322 of the Prison Rape Elimination Act (PREA) Standards, the Alabama Department of Youth Services (A.D.Y.S.) has established a zero tolerance policy for any incident of juvenile sexual assault, rape, or sexual harassment in its facilities.

 How do I report sexual abuse?